UK's Johnson apologizes, orders probe of staff lockdown fest

 For several days Johnson’s spokespeople have insisted that no party was held and no rules were broken.
 But on Wednesday, Johnson said he had ordered Britain’s top civil servant, Simon Case, to investigate.
 He said anyone found to have broken the rules would be disciplined.

 Thousands of people in Britain have been fined since early 2020 for breaking restrictions by holding illegal gatherings.
-London’s Metropolitan Police force said officers were reviewing the leaked video in relation to “alleged breaches” of coronavirus regulations.
+London’s Metropolitan Police said officers had reviewed the leaked video but would not investigate the alleged party due to a lack of evidence and a department policy not to investigate retrospective breaches of coronavirus regulations.

 The leader of the opposition Labour Party, Keir Starmer, said the prime minister should be “ashamed.”